CFT-HY/HILA/README.md

 Hila ("lattice" in Finnish) is a C++ lattice field theory programming framework, aimed at HPC simulations.

-Purpose: make application writing straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelization with MPI, GPU computing with Cuda or HIP, AVX vectorization, etc.).
-Details of the parallelization and computing architecture are hidden from the application layer.
+Purpose: make writing applications straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelisation with MPI, GPU computing with Cuda or HIP, AVX vectorization, etc.).
+Details of the parallelisation and computing architecture are hidden from the application layer.
 Write once -- run anywhere.

-Hila is based on hila preprocessor "hilapp", which converts application C++ to platform-specific C++ code.
-This is then passed on to appropriate compilers for the platforms.
+Hila is based on hila preprocessor "hilapp", which converts application C++ to platform-specific C++ code, which is passed to appropriate compilers for the platforms.

 ## Quick start guide